 Delta Skymiles - 1.2 cents/mile

 (Yep - historically I'm not a great fan of SkyTeam and Delta - it has a dynamic award chart so depending on days, you might be paying over 200,000 miles for a transatlantic flight!
 Sheesh...
-But you could still find some values on domestic off-peak awards starting 12,000 miles!)
+But you could still find some values on domestic off-peak awards starting 12,000 miles! - or.... sometimes they have sales of basic economy within US for as low as 4.5K miles!)